- You do not have any products in your shopping cart yet.

 | Special Features | Crescent table foot, handcrafted, wax sealing |

-Other Formats and Custom Sizes
+Other Sizes and Custom Manufacturing

 The Deep Island series offers numerous other variants.
 Whether compact or larger – in the Deep Island Dining Tables category you will find a variety of formats.
-We also offer this table as a custom-made product – tailored to your living space and ideas.
-Details can be found under Custom Made Tables.
+We also offer this table as a custom-made piece – tailored to your living space and ideas.
+Details can be found under Custom Tables.

 Matching Item: Deep Island Coffee Table